sando38/helm-ejabberd/README.md

 A short summary:

+* Redesigned image based on [Wolfi-OS](https://github.com/wolfi-dev/os) to significantly improve the performance and resource usage.
 * Includes an elector service to create kubernetes `leases` for pod leaders.
 * Includes custom scripts to automatically detect and join a cluster as well as for performing healthchecks and self-healing.